-Our stock price has been volatile, and in the future, may be volatile and you may not be able to resell shares of our common stock at or above the price you paid.
+Our stock price has been volatile, and could in the future be volatile, and you may not be able to resell shares of our common stock at or above the price you paid.

-The trading price of our common stock has been, and in the future, may be subject to substantial volatility and wide fluctuations in response to various factors, some of which are beyond our control.
-In particular, the trading prices for pharmaceutical, biopharmaceutical and biotechnology companies have been highly volatile as a result of extreme volatility and disruptions in the global economy, including rising inflation and interest rates, declines in economic growth, the conflict between Russia and Ukraine, the COVID-19 pandemic and uncertainty about economic stability.
+The stock price of our common stock has been, and could in the future be, subject to substantial volatility and wide fluctuations in response to various factors, some of which are beyond our control.
+In particular, the stock prices for pharmaceutical, biopharmaceutical and biotechnology companies have been highly volatile as a result of extreme volatility and disruptions in the global economy, including rising inflation and interest rates, declines in economic growth, the war between Russia and Ukraine and uncertainty about economic stability, including a potential recession.
 These factors include those discussed in this "Risk Factors" section and others such as:

-- results from, and delays in, our clinical trials for our product candidates or any other future clinical development programs, including delays related to the COVID-19 pandemic; - announcements of regulatory approval or disapproval of our current or any future product candidates; - failure or discontinuation of any of our research and development programs; - the termination of any of our existing license agreements; - announcements relating to any future licensing, collaboration or development agreements; - delays in the commercialization of our current or any future product candidates; - public misperception regarding the use of our product candidates; - acquisitions and sales of new products or product candidates, technologies or businesses; - manufacturing and supply issues related to our product candidates for clinical trials or future product candidates for commercialization; - quarterly variations in our results of operations or those of our competitors;
+- results from, and delays in, our clinical trials for our product candidates or any other future clinical development programs; - announcements of regulatory approval or disapproval of our current or any future product candidates; - failure or discontinuation of any of our research and development programs; - the termination of any of our existing license agreements; - announcements relating to any future licensing, collaboration or development agreements; - delays in the commercialization of our current or any future product candidates; - public misperception regarding the use of our product candidates; - acquisitions and sales of new products or product candidates, technologies or businesses; - manufacturing and supply issues related to our product candidates for clinical trials or future product candidates for commercialization; - quarterly variations in our results of operations or those of our competitors; - changes in earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new products or product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - developments with respect to intellectual property rights; - our commencement of, or involvement in, litigation; - · changes in financial estimates or guidance; - any major changes in our board of directors or management; - new legislation or regulation in the United States relating to the sale or pricing of pharmaceuticals; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - product liability claims or other litigation or public concern about the safety of our product candidates; - market conditions in the pharmaceutical, biopharmaceutical and biotechnology sectors; - general economic conditions in the United States and abroad, the current inflationary economic environment, rising interest rates and global health concerns;

-- changes in earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new products or product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - developments with respect to intellectual property rights; - our commencement of, or involvement in, litigation; - changes in financial estimates or guidance; - any major changes in our board of directors or management; - new legislation or regulation in the United States relating to the sale or pricing of pharmaceuticals; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - product liability claims or other litigation or public concern about the safety of our product candidates; - market conditions in the pharmaceutical, biopharmaceutical and biotechnology sectors; - general economic conditions in the United States and abroad, including as a result of an economic recession or depression and market volatility related to the COVID-19 pandemic, the current inflationary economic environment, rising interest rates and global health concerns; - sales of our common stock, including sales by our officers, directors and specific existing stockholders; and - the issuance of shares of our common stock pursuant to the exercise of outstanding warrants.
+- sales of our common stock, including sales by our officers, directors and specific existing stockholders; and - the issuance of shares of our common stock pursuant to the exercise of outstanding warrants.

 In addition, the stock markets in general, and the markets for pharmaceutical, biopharmaceutical and biotechnology stocks in particular, have experienced extreme volatility that may have been unrelated to the operating performance of the issuer.
-These broad market fluctuations may adversely affect the trading price or liquidity of our common stock.
+These broad market fluctuations may adversely affect the stock price or liquidity of our common stock.